Why estimate time

 Bulk vs proof

 Bulk fermentation builds strength and flavor.
 Final proof focuses on gas retention and crumb openness.
-Many lean formulas spend more time in bulk than proof.
+Many lean formulas spend more time in bulk than in proof.
 Adjust the split to fit your style and temperature.

 Cold-retard strategy